danfuzz/samizdat/doc/library-guide/Peg.md

 Makes and returns a parser rule which matches a token whose type matches none of any of the given tokens, consuming it upon success.
-Each argument is taken to be a token type, which is typically (but not necessarily) a transparent derived type with a string as its name.
+Each argument is taken to be a token type, which is typically (but not necessarily) a derived data type with a string as its name.
 The result of successful parsing is whatever token was matched.

 This is equivalent to the syntactic form `{: [! @token1 @token2 @etc] :}`.

 #### `stringFromTokenList(tokens) <> string`

-Takes a list of tokenizer-style character tokens (that is, transparent derived values whose type names are each a single-character string), returning the result of concatenating all the characters together in order.
+Takes a list of tokenizer-style character tokens (that is, derived data values whose type names are each a single-character string), returning the result of concatenating all the characters together in order.